EA Sports

+In June 2023, EA announced a restructuring of the company, having EA Entertainment and EA Sports as two separate divisions inside the business, with Cam Weber becoming the president of the division.

+In late September 2025, it was announced parent company EA would be acquired for $55 billion by the Public Investment Fund of Saudi Arabia and other investors.

 History

 Exclusivity deals

 In 2003, EA purchased the license to NASCAR for six years, ending competition from Papyrus and Infogrames.
 The NASCAR license expired in 2009 and the NASCAR license would be owned by Polyphony Digital for the Gran Turismo series starting with Gran Turismo 5, and also Eutechnyx for NASCAR The Game series from 2011 to 2015.

 On December 13, 2004, EA Sports signed an exclusive deal with the National Football League (NFL) and its Players' Union for five years.
 On February 12, 2008, EA Sports announced the extension of its exclusive deal until the 2012 NFL season.

 Less than a month after the NFL Exclusive deal on January 11, 2005, EA Sports signed a four-year exclusive deal with the Arena Football League (AFL).

 On April 11, 2005, the National Collegiate Athletic Association (NCAA) and EA Sports signed a deal to grant EA Sports the sole rights to produce college football games for six years.

 EA lost the rights for Major League Baseball (MLB) games to 2K Sports in 2005, ending EA's MVP series; however, EA made NCAA Baseball games in 2006 and 2007 after losing the MLB license.

 In January 2008, EA Sports decided not to renew their NCAA College Baseball license while they evaluated the status of their MVP game engine.

-In 2005, EA Sports and ESPN signed a massive 15-year deal for ESPN to be integrated into EA Sports video games from 2K Sports and Sega.
+In 2005, EA Sports and ESPN signed a massive 15-year deal for ESPN to be integrated into EA Sports video games from Sega and 2K.
 EA's use of the ESPN license has steadily increased over the early life of the deal.
 EA's early usage of the ESPN license began with ESPN Radio and a sports ticker in titles like Madden NFL, NBA Live, Tiger Woods PGA Tour, and NCAA Baseball and Football.
 The ESPN integration now includes streaming podcasts, text articles (including content only available previously to ESPN Insider subscribers), and ESPN Motion video (including such programs as Pardon the Interruption).

 The federal district case O'Bannon v.
-NCAA, decided in 2014, involved the rights of college athletes to be able to control their likelinesses in downstream products from NCAA properties.
+NCAA, decided in 2014, involved the rights of college athletes to be able to control their likenesses in downstream products from NCAA properties.
 The case specifically concerned EA's NCAA Basketball 09 when it was first filed in 2009, leading EA to abandon the NCAA Basketball line that year.
 The case was ruled in favor of the college athletes, which made licensing of these for EA's games more difficult.
 While EA had continued the NCAA Football series, the NCAA terminated its license agreement with EA in 2013 due to several factors, including the O'Bannon case as well as issues over comparable licensing fees to the professional sports games.